MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/image-ad-extension.md

 ## <a name="customparameter"></a>Custom Parameter
 Your custom collection of key and value parameters for URL tracking.

-> [!IMPORTANT]
-> All clients should prepare for the availability of Multi-Image Ad Extensions.
-As soon as each customer is enabled for Multi-Image Ad Extensions ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 626) you can set the [Custom Parameter](#customparameter) field.

 In a bulk file, the list of custom parameters are formatted as follows.

 - Format each custom parameter pair as Key=Value, for example {_promoCode}=PROMO1.